Sparky

 What Affects the Cost

 • Number of doors or windows.
 Bulk work gets better per-unit rates.
-Replacing all internal doors at once is more efficient than doing them one at a time.
+Replacing all internal doors at once is more efficient than doing them individually, spreading the callout and setup cost across more units.

 • Internal vs external.
-External doors and windows need weather sealing, security hardware, and energy performance compliance.
-Internal doors are simpler.
+External doors and windows need weather sealing, security hardware, and energy performance compliance under AS 2047.
+Internal doors are more straightforward.

 • Frame condition.
-If the existing frame is square and undamaged, hanging a new door in it is straightforward.
-Replacing the frame as well roughly doubles the cost per opening.
+If the existing frame is square and undamaged, hanging a new door is a 1–2 hour job.
+Replacing the frame as well roughly doubles the cost per opening and takes half a day per door.

 • Structural modifications.
-Widening an opening (e.g. turning a window into a door) requires removing part of the wall, installing a new lintel or header beam, and engineering sign-off.
-This changes the job from carpentry to structural work.
+Widening an opening (e.g. turning a window into a door or widening a doorway for wheelchair access) requires removing part of the wall, installing a new lintel or header beam, and engineering sign-off.
+This changes the job from carpentry to structural work and typically requires a building permit.

 • Property age.
-Older homes frequently have non-standard door and window sizes.
+Pre-1960 homes frequently have non-standard door heights and window widths.
 Custom milling or shimming adds time and cost.
+Homes with 2400mm+ door openings (common in Adelaide and Melbourne character homes) cannot use off-the-shelf doors.

-Hanging a new hollow-core door in an existing, square frame with basic hardware sits toward $300.
-Replacing multiple external doors and timber window frames in a pre-war home with out-of-square openings, new architraves, and security hardware pushes toward $2,000.
+Hanging a new hollow-core door in an existing, square frame with basic hardware in a modern home sits toward $300.
+Replacing multiple external doors and timber window frames in a pre-war home with out-of-square openings, custom sizing, new architraves, period hardware, and plastering to damaged reveals pushes toward $2,000.

 City and Regional Price Comparison

 Sydney sets the baseline.
-Melbourne tracks close to Sydney, with strong demand driven by period home restorations in inner suburbs.
-Brisbane pricing is similar, though timber louvre windows in Queenslanders create a niche skillset that commands a premium.
-Perth and Adelaide typically run 10–15% above Sydney rates due to smaller trade pools.
+Melbourne tracks close to Sydney, with strong demand driven by period home restorations in inner suburbs where Victorian terraces with double-hung sash windows are the dominant housing type.
+Brisbane pricing is similar, though Queenslander homes with timber louvre windows create a niche skillset that commands a premium.
+Perth and Adelaide typically run 10–15% above Sydney rates due to smaller trade pools and materials logistics.

 Within any city, the price depends heavily on the age and style of the property.
-A new-build home in a growth corridor has standard-sized openings, level floors, and plumb walls.
+A new-build home in a growth corridor (Oran Park in Sydney, Tarneit in Melbourne, Springfield in Brisbane) has standard-sized openings, level floors, and plumb walls.
 That is a predictable, efficient job.
-An older home, particularly a Victorian terrace in Melbourne, a Federation home in Sydney, or a Queenslander in Brisbane, often has settled frames, non-standard dimensions, and heritage requirements that add complexity and cost.
+An older home, particularly a Victorian terrace in Melbourne, a Federation home in Sydney's inner west, or a Queenslander in Paddington, often has settled frames, non-standard dimensions, and heritage overlay requirements that add complexity and cost.
+Properties in bushfire zones (Hills suburbs across Sydney, Melbourne, Perth, and Adelaide) face additional material costs for BAL-rated doors, glazing, and ember screens.

 How We Calculate